 - Part 1 The student will undertake brief development where they address an issue within a context.
-This brief leads the students into their architectural/spatial design achievement standard - Part 2 requires students to communicate visually, solving an architectural/spatial design brief.
-They use inspiration from a range of sources to demonstrate innovation and creativity in their own conceptual ideas and development - Part 3 The students will take their portfolio of work and plan and produce a visual presentation/exhibition.
-Use of ICT related skills will be an integral aspect of the course, aiding the development and the presentation of final design solutions
+This brief leads the students into their spatial/product design achievement standard. - Part 2 requires students to communicate visually, solving a spatial/product design brief.
+They use inspiration from a range of sources to demonstrate innovation and creativity in their own conceptual ideas and development. - Part 3 -The students will take their portfolio of work and plan and produce a visual presentation/exhibition.

+Use of ICT related skills will be an integral aspect of the course, aiding the development and the presentation of final design solutions.